 Comparing Identical FICOs Against Borrowers With No Foreclosure or Bankruptcy

-A borrower without a bankruptcy or foreclosure with a 600 FICO would receive an interest rate of 5.875% and pay a monthly payment of $1183 on a $200,000 amortized loan.
+A borrower without a bankruptcy or foreclosure with a 600 FICO would receive an interest rate of 5.875% (based on the above) and pay a monthly payment of $1183 on a $200,000 amortized loan.
 You can see that filing bankruptcy or having a foreclosure on your record, even with a FICO score of 600, results in an increase in a mortgage payment of $215 over that of a borrower without a bankruptcy or foreclosure.
 However, that difference in payment will let you buy a home.